DSL vs Cable - Cable Modem vs DSL for Business Applications

 There are various differences between cable modems and DSL Internet connectivity that relates to download speed, upload speed, latency, jitter, reliability, and consistency of performance.
 Let’s start with the fundamentals to dissect the performance of cable modems vs DSL.

 DSL uses the dedicated twisted-pair copper wires that carries plain old telephone service.
 These wires go from the end-user office location to the DSLAM concentrator that the Telco operates.
 Usually, from the DSLAM to the Telco network, there is a fast transport that carries the traffic to the Internet.
 With cable modems, unlike DSL, the end user offices are on the same cable wires (coaxial cable) for the neighborhood and are not dedicated.
 In other words, the last mile wire capacity is shared among the end users in the neighborhood.

-This has 2 implications:
+This has two implications:

 1) Cable modems are able to provide higher peak rates both for download as well as upload compared to DSL modems.
 Coaxial cables are better suited to carry larger number of bits per second and therefore can achieve higher bit rates on the cable, such as 10,15,20 or even up to 100+ Mbps depending on the cable ISP.
-DSL on the other hand has to work with the older and in most cases less than perfect twisted copper wires.
-The rates on DSL can be as low as 1.5Mbps and in some rare cases with shorter loop lengths can get up to 20+ Mbps.
+DSL, on the other hand, has to work with the older and in most cases less than perfect twisted copper wires.
+The rates on DSL can be as low as 1.5 Mbps but in some rare cases with shorter loop lengths can get up to 20+ Mbps.

 Cahit Akin, CEO, Mushroom Networks, Inc.